joshwadd/Vehicle_detection/README.md

 ## Feature Extraction

 Deciding on the best features to extract from the image for robust classification was done with a combination of trail, error and intuition.
-The final set of features extracted I decided upon
+The final set of features extracted I decided upon were made up of a combination of **HOG (Histogram of Oriented Gradients)**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNjIwNTYwOTNdfQ==
+eyJoaXN0b3J5IjpbLTc5NzUzNzI5N119
 -->